 To supplement the feeding of your hens, you can distribute complementary foods in their drinking water, that will meet the specific needs of these animals during periods of high production (growing, laying, reproduction).

-A hen drinks an average of 10% of its body weight per day.
+A hen drinks an average of twice the amount of their feed intake per day in normal environmental conditions.
 It must be ensured that sufficient clean water is always available (think of the strong periods of heat).

 The water change should be done daily and thorough cleaning of the watering trough once a week.